deors/deors-demos-microservices/readme.md

      http://192.168.66.100:8181/actuator/hystrix.stream

 Once the Hystric stream is registered, try again to access the edge service, with and without the inner service up and running, and experiment how thresholds (number of errors in a short period of time) impact the opening and closing of the circuit between the inner and the edge service.

+NOTE: When Docker Swarm is configured on a single-node setup with Docker for Windows or Docker for Mac, the Swarm manager address is not accessible from the local computer (Docker runs in an Hyper-V or HyperKit VM, transparently to the user) and `localhost` should be used instead.

 ### Scale out the book recommendation service